Is The Second Wave Of Sustainability Finally Here?

-Sustainability is a buzzword that many people are sick of hearing.
-It’s been overused and virtually lost its meaning (although trying to define it in practical terms is actually pretty hard, but more on that later.)
+Sustainability is a buzzword many people are sick of hearing.
+It’s been overused and virtually lost its meaning (although trying to define it in practical terms is actually pretty hard).

-But with the news that the V&A will curate a huge new exhibition in April exploring the relationship between fashion and nature, and initiatives from the likes of LVMH, Kering and even high street giants such as Inditex (Zara's parent company) and the H&M group (owners of Arket, & Other Stories, Cos, etc) getting on board, are we finally seeing a significant shift in how clothes are produced around the world?
-Is this a watershed moment for sustainability?
+But with the news that the V&A Museum in London will curate a new exhibition in April exploring the relationship between fashion and nature, and initiatives from the likes of LVMH, Kering, and even fast-fashion giants such as the H&M group, are we finally seeing a significant shift in how clothes are produced around the world?

-Advertisement

-Tamsin Blanchard is a freelance journalist who was writing about sustainability long before it was really a thing, and is now heading up the Open Studios initiative for Fashion Revolution (which will launch next April).
+Tamsin Blanchard is a freelance journalist who's been writing about sustainability long before it was a thing; she's now heading up the Open Studios initiative for Fashion Revolution (which will launch next April).
 “I started writing about fashion in the early '90s and I suppose it was a time when Primark had just started and fashion just seemed to be getting much faster,” she says.
 “But I don’t think the word 'sustainable' was even used then.”

+Advertisement

-It wasn’t until the early noughties, says Blanchard, that the idea of ethical and sustainable fashion was even considered.
+It wasn’t until the early-aughts, says Blanchard, that the idea of ethical and sustainable fashion was even considered.
 And even then, it was sidelined to one particular show: Orsola de Castro’s Estethica.
 That was when people began to talk about ethical fashion and eco fashion.
-“They were the real buzzwords,” says Tamsin.
-“But you hated yourself saying it because it immediately sounded like bad fashion.”
+“They were the real buzzwords,” she continues.
+“But you hated yourself for saying it because it immediately sounded like bad fashion.”

-And while the words 'eco fashion' have slipped from our vernacular, sustainability and ethics are very much in vogue.
-But the words themselves still pose problems.
-Maybe not so much with the hemp sack connotations, but certainly in our lack of understanding what they actually mean.
-As The Washington Post recently highlighted, there is no one set of guidelines for what constitutes sustainable and ethical production.

 Advertisement